-The best treatment for oral allergy syndrome is straightforward: Avoid your trigger foods.
+The best treatment for OAS is straightforward: Avoid your trigger foods.

 Some other easy ways to reduce OAS symptoms include these tips:

 - Cook or heat your food.
-Preparing food with heat changes the chemical composition, and many times eliminates the allergen.
+Preparing food with heat changes the protein composition of the food.
+Many times, it eliminates the allergic trigger.

-- Peel the skin off vegetables or fruit.
-The offending protein is often found in the skin of the produce.
+- Peel vegetables or fruits.
+The OAS-causing protein is often found in the skin of the produce.

-Over-the-counter histamine blockers, or antihistamines, used for hay fever may work for oral allergy syndrome symptoms, according to a paper published in Allergy.
-Diphenhydramine (Benadryl) and fexofenadine (Allegra) can be used to relieve the itching, watery eyes, and scratchy throat that come during high-pollen days for people with allergies.
+Diphenhydramine (Benadryl) and fexofenadine (Allegra) can be used to relieve the itching, watery eyes, and scratchy throat that come along with high pollen days when you have allergies.
 They can sometimes suppress OAS reactions as well.

-People who have allergies to birch pollen, grass pollen, and ragweed pollen are most likely to have oral allergy syndrome, according to the American College of Allergy, Asthma, and Immunology.
+People who have allergies to birch pollen, grass pollen, and ragweed pollen are most likely to have OAS, according to the American College of Allergy, Asthma, and Immunology.

-Young children are not usually affected by OAS.
+Young children aren’t usually affected by oral allergy syndrome.
 Often, young adults will have symptoms of OAS for the first time after having eaten trigger foods for years without a problem.

-The pollination season of April, May, and June tend to be the peak months for oral allergy syndrome.
-Sometimes September and October will bring on symptoms again as leaves fall from the trees and seeds are heavy in the air.
+The tree and grass pollination season — between April and June — tends to be the peak time for OAS.
+September and October may bring on symptoms again as weeds undergo pollination.

-In 9 percent of people with oral allergy syndrome, symptoms can become more severe and require medical intervention.
-If you have a reaction to a pollen-based food that extends beyond the area of your mouth, you should seek medical attention.
+In 9 percent of people with oral allergy syndrome, symptoms can become more severe and require medical assistance.
+If you have a reaction to a pollen-based food that extends beyond the area of the mouth, you should seek medical attention.